 This workshop aims to impart parents and carers with information about sensory differences amongst neurodivergent people.

-Under-5s SCP – Parent/Carer Sensory Workshop
+Under-5s SCP – Parent/Carer Toilet Training Workshop

 This workshop considers the particular challenges parents/carers can face when toilet training a child with social communication differences.
 Ideal for those with children aged 0 to 5 years.